stephanecollot/DatetimepickerBundle/README.md

 ## DateTimePicker Documentation

-The documentation of the datetime picker is here : http://www.malot.fr/bootstrap-datetimepicker/#options
+The documentation of the datetime picker is here: http://www.malot.fr/bootstrap-datetimepicker/#options

 ## Notes